alfredoperez/alfredo-perez-dev-gatsbyjs-deprecated/content/notes/Professional/Handling state in Angular with a service that uses BehaviorSubject.md

 /**
  * Plain Store Service.
- * This is intended to be used to enable communication between components
+ * This is intended to be used to enable communication between components_deprecated
  * and it should be just in cases where there are not too many states shared between them.
  */
 export class PlainStoreService<T> {